Darwin is not only the gateway to your journey into the wild, rugged Top End of Australia, but it’s also an adventure all on its own.

-What makes the Darwin Aviation Museum particularly special is that is home to one of just two Boeing B-52’s on public display outside of America and on permanent loan from United States Airforce.
+What makes the Darwin Aviation Museum particularly special is that it is home to one of just two Boeing B-52s on public display outside of America and on permanent loan from the United States Airforce.

 Fun Fact: The B-52 is so large that they had to park it at the site of the museum and construct the building around it!

-The Darwin Aviation Museum is also home to plenty of other artifacts from the aviation industry in Darwin including relics and wreckage from World War Two.
-Specifically, a Japanese Zero shot down over Darwin in 1942.
+The Darwin Aviation Museum is also home to plenty of other artifacts from the aviation industry in Darwin, including relics and wreckage from World War Two.
+Specifically, a Japanese Zero that was shot down over Darwin in 1942.